 One contract was signed with Dr. Victor Espinosa Roselló, senior professor of the University of Valencia (UPV), seeking his advice on the use of the equipment for mapping the BFT distribution and their potential trophic resources in the Balearic Sea, and for collaborating in the detailed characterization of BFT spawning schools by means of the MS70 sonar.
-The other contract was issued with the Institute of Marine Research (Norway) for getting the advice of a group of IMR scientist which are recognized specialists in this field, in the use of the MS70 sonar (Drs.
+The other contract was issued with the Institute of Marine Research (Norway) for getting the advice of a group of IMR scientiss which are recognized specialists in this field, in the use of the MS70 sonar (Drs.
 Maria Tenningen, Rolf Korneliusen, Egil Ona and Hector Peña).
-Dr. Maria Tenningen would participate directly in the survey, being the main responsible for the use of the sonar and also for processing the all the data generated by MS70 sonar within the aforementioned survey.
+Dr. Maria Tenningen participated directly in the survey, being the main responsible for the use of the sonar and also for processing the all the data generated by MS70 sonar within the aforementioned survey.

 The acoustic survey was carried out in the Balearic Sea, in June/July 2019 during the bluefin spawning peak, coinciding with the period in which the aerial survey calibration exercise.
 The aircraft did not detect BFT schools near the research vessel and consequently no detailed measurements of free-swimming BFT could be made.
 Nevertheless, an agreement was made with a BFT cage transport vessel to approach and make sonar measurements of the BFT in the cage.
 The tuna in the cage may not be representative of a free-swimming tuna school, where fish may be organized in a different way and less densely packed.
 Still, the data provide highly useful first measurements of BFT with the MS70 sonar.
-Since no free-swimming BFT schools were detected and measured and it is therefore still not known whether it is possible to detect and count individuals in the MS70 sonar data.
-As for the tuna inside the cage, it was not possible to identify single targets (this might be due to the higher density than the one than inside a free-swimming school), while outside the cage individual BFT were detected.

 The few measurements of BFT in and near the transport cage indicate that the MS70 sonar is suitable for characterizing BFT schools.
 The 3D matrix of beams and high resolution of the sonar provides detailed information about the schools.
-However, for accurate estimates of school biomass and abundance more information is needed about the acoustic properties of BFT, schooling behaviour and how it may affect the acoustic measurements.
+However, for accurate estimates of school biomass and abundance more information is needed about the acoustic properties of BFT, its schooling behaviour and how it may affect the acoustic measurements.
 It is also important to validate estimates made acoustically.